-The following graph sets forth the daily historical performance of the NDX in the period from January 2, 2018 through March 27, 2023.
+The following graph sets forth the daily historical performance of the NDX in the period from January 2, 2018 through the pricing date.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-The horizontal line in the graph represents the NDX's hypothetical Threshold Value of 8,871.15 (rounded to two decimal places), which is 70% of the NDX's hypothetical Starting Value of 12,673.07, which was its closing level on March 27, 2023.
-The actual Starting Value and Threshold Value will be determined on the pricing date.
+The horizontal line in the graph represents the NDX's Threshold Value of 8,907.58 (rounded to two decimal places), which is 70% of the NDX's Starting Value of 12,725.11.